• Skip to primary navigation

 Size of Butter Chunks Matter

 When cutting the butter into the flour, use a pastry cutter, fork or your hands.
 The advantage of using a tool rather than you hands is that the butter will stay colder longer.
-If you use your hands, work quickly pressing the dough in between finger to flatten the chunks.
-You want some pieces flat and others chunky.
+However, using your hands allows you to control the size of butter chunks and feel how to dough changes as you work.
+If you use your hands, work quickly pressing the dough in between your thumb and index finger to flatten the chunks.
+The goal is to smoosh the pieces flat, into about quarter size pieces.

 Pay attention to how the size of the butter chunks change as you cut the butter into the dough.
-For the bottom crust, a more mealy flour-butter mixture is desired where the butter will be pea size.
+For the bottom crust, you can make a mealy flour-butter mixture where the butter will be pea size.
 For the top crust of a double crust pie, when cutting in the butter, the chunks should remain larger, such as almond or hazelnut size.
-This creates the flakiest pie crust we’re all after.
-For the images below, I am working on a bottom crust to blind bake.
-Still a very flakey pie crust!

 All Butter Buttermilk Pie Dough and tutorial for rolling out dough and blind (par) baking a crust | Vanilla And Bean